 How do I apply to the MPRI?

-To apply to the MPRI, you should first get in touch with me.
-I will ask you about your motivations, and check that you are a good fit for the program.
-If so, I will write a recommendation letter for you.
+To apply to the MPRI, you should first get in touch with the Télécom representative.
+They will ask you about your motivations, and check that you are a good fit for the program.
+If so, they may write a recommendation letter for you.

 You should then apply via IP Paris: here is the program on their website.